Hella Pick

-Hella Henrietta Pick CBE (born 24 April 1929) is a British-Austrian journalist of Austrian descent.
+Hella Henrietta Pick CBE (24 April 1929 – 4 April 2024) was an Austrian-born British journalist.

 Biography

 Hella Pick was born in Vienna, Austria, into a middle-class Jewish family.
 Her parents divorced when she was three years old and she was brought up by her mother.
 Following Germany's annexation of Austria in 1938, and a visit from the Gestapo, Pick's mother decided to leave Austria.
 Pick was put on a Kindertransport and arrived in Britain in March 1939.
 Her mother obtained a visa and joined her three months later.

 Pick attended school in the Lake District and learned English.
 Feeling awkward about her identity, for a while she refused to speak German at all, even with her mother.
 In 1948, Pick became a British citizen and she no longer felt herself to be a refugee.

 Pick studied at the London School of Economics.
 She applied for a job at the United Nations, but was not accepted.